Skip to main content

 A conditional order that fires when price crosses a threshold in the winning direction, used to lock in gains without watching the chart.

-See also: stop loss, bracket
+See also: stop loss, bracket, trailing stop

 Trailing Stop